Stickiem/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues
 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **Character Encoding for Find Commands**: All find commands (`findName`, `findPhone`, etc.) work best with standard English alphabet characters.
+When using special characters or non-English alphabets (such as Turkish, Chinese, etc.), search results may be unexpected.
+Searching for names with special characters might return more or fewer results than expected.
+For best results, use standard English characters in your contact information.
+4. **Character Encoding for Sort Commands**: The sort functionality works best with standard English alphabet characters.
+When sorting entries containing special characters or non-English alphabets, the sorting order may not follow expected language-specific rules.
+For predictable sorting results, use standard English characters in your contact information.
+5. **Uncommon Redo Implementation**: The `redo` command in this application differs from common redo implementations.
+Rather than reversing an undo action, it re-executes a specific command from your history (e.g., `redo 3` re-executes the third last command from the history list).
+Should use `redoList` to view your command history (up to 10 most recent commands) before using the `redo` command.

 --------------------------------------------------------------------------------------------------------------------